 Please see below a plan showing an indicative layout of the street furniture for the scheme.
 This plan can also be downloaded as a PDF document.
 Please note that the downloadable PDF plan is not in an accessible format.

 The images below show the types of street furniture that is being proposed for the High Street.
 We will be ordering bespoke items so they will not be identical to those in the images.

 The enhancements to the scheme will be funded from several sources including Royal Tunbridge Wells Together BID and the Reopening the High Street Safely Fund.

-If you have any questions before completing the survey, please email the Economic Development Team at email@example.com.
+If you have any questions, please email the Economic Development Team at email@example.com.